thundergnat/SDL2-ttf/README.md

 Several routines are called slightly differently, and many are not exposed at due to the different requirements and capabilities of the Raku runtime and the C library.

+Try out the `ttftest.p6` script in the examples folder to get a feel for how it can be used.

 ### Enumerations

 There are a few enumerations provided.